cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/readme.md

 ## Key Activities for a Multi-Cloud Service Ecosystem

-Building a strong multi-cloud service ecosystem needs to consider the unique demands of the application teams.
-The building blocks however represent common capabilities that many organizations implement along their cloud journey:
+Building a strong multi-cloud service ecosystem needs to consider the unique demands of the application teams in your organization.

 - An [Internal Service Marketplace](./internal-service-marketplace.md) is the foundation for offering internal services in a consistent way and enabling teams outside the cloud foundation to build and consume services as well